vuestorefront/vue-storefront/packages/core/docs/server-middleware/basics.md

 # Server Middleware basics

-The Server Middleware is an Express.js proxy that sits between the users and the integration platform.
+The Server Middleware is an Express.js application that sits between the users and the integration platform.
 We implemented it for a variety of reasons, such as to:

 - connect multiple services using different technologies and libraries,
 - allow you to create and [extend](/integrate/extending-integrations.html) integrations to add new capabilities or modify their behavior,